 First, an X-ray will be taken to determine where the titanium post is to be placed.
 Once the location is determined, our cosmetic dentist will then surgically place the post into the jawbone.
 It will take a few days to recover from any swelling and/or tenderness after the surgery, so pain medicine will be prescribed for any discomfort.
 Eating soft foods during this time of recovery is recommended.

 Allowing the Dental Implant to Heal

 Secondly, time is given during the healing process for the jawbone to grow around the implant in a process called osseointegration.
 Osseointegration means “combines with bone” and takes time, sometimes up to a few months.
 However, this process is what makes implants so strong, because the bone actually grows around it and holds it securely in place.
 During this period, a temporary replacement tooth can be placed on the implant to allow for normal tooth functioning.
 Once the titanium post is fully integrated and secured, a permanent replacement tooth will be attached to the implant.

 Attaching the Permanent Replacement Tooth to the Dental Implant

 Finally, it’s time to attach the permanent artificial tooth.
 The replacement tooth will be a dental crown custom designed to match the color and shape of the rest of your teeth.
-Our Houston dental offices have a dental lab that can produce crowns on the same day.
+Our office has a dental lab that can produce crowns on the same day.
 Once the design is completed, the dental crown will be placed on the implant.
 This permanent tooth replacement looks, feels, and functions like the rest of your teeth.

 If you are missing teeth or looking to replace uncomfortable/inconvenient dentures, implants may be the way to go.
-Conveniently serving The Heights, Humble, and The Woodlands, our Greater Houston dentists are ready to help you determine if dental implants are right for you.
+Conveniently serving The Woodlands, Conroe, and Greater Houston area, our dentists are ready to help you determine if dental implants are right for you.
 Contact us today to set up an appointment.Previous Post Next Post